A tireless campaigner for people with HIV

 Helping where help is needed most

 Since 2003, he has been putting his knowledge and expertise to use in Zimbabwe in southern Africa.
 The pandemic has inflicted immeasurable suffering on Sub-Saharan Africa.
 In Zimbabwe alone, there are around 1.3 million HIV-positive people, and 20,000 sufferers die every year.
 But there is a lack of everything: the necessary infrastructure, trained specialists, and financial resources.

 Ruedi Lüthy gathered donations, brought the required equipment to the country, and ultimately set up an out-patient HIV clinic in the capital city, Harare.
 As the Founder and long-standing Director of the clinic, he still personally ensures that patients are well cared for at Newlands Clinic, and is passing on the knowledge he has amassed over the years to local healthcare workers.
-Country Director Matthias Widmaier and Medical Coordinator Stefan Zimmerli are now responsible for the running of the clinic.
+Dr. Margie Pascoe (Clinic), Dr. Cleophas Chimbetete (Training & Research) and Matthias Widmaier (Administration) are now responsible for the running of the clinic.

 1/6: Prof. Ruedi Lüthy talking with patients who live in abject poverty in a suburb of Harare.
 (Photo: Katja Snozzi)